banner

 6. The internet allows free communication between people, something that was impossible in the era of mass media.

-7. Hyperlinks have disrupted strict hierarchies.
+7. Hyperlinks have disrupted rigid hierarchies.

 9. This online communication fosters the emergence of strong new social organizations and new forms of knowledge exchange.